Skip to content

 Listening to Custom Events

-Listen to custom events from child components:
+Listen to custom events from child components using the same @ syntax:

 html